"All the world's a stage, and all the men and women merely players." - William Shakespeare

 Don't quite have your new part mastered?
 Take a deep breath and fake it till you make it.
 As you act calmer, you'll feel calmer.
 Soon, you'll stay

 What if your child doesn't notice his new cues?
 Just keep working on your part.
 At least you're not escalating the drama, so your child doesn't need

-And if you try it and trip?
+What if you try it and trip?
+Expect that, as with all new things!
+Forgive yourself.
 Adjust your scenario, visualize, and try again.
-You're programming your subconscious.
-Practice makes perfect.
-It takes
+You're programming

 your subconscious.
 Practice is what perfects any skill.
 It takes hard work, but there's no reason you can't be the parent you wish you could be.
 That